Last Updated on

 When it comes to electronics, the EJ 200 is worthy of the best.
 It has the eSonic pickup system, Shadow’s NanoFlex and NanoMag, and a built-in tuner.
 If you want to blend the pickups or split ’em, you have the option.

-The sound is dominant and forceful but organic.
+The sound of the Gibson is dominant and forceful but organic.
 The tone woods ensure that you have more than enough balance whether you’re playing unplugged or plugged-in!

 - eSonic2 preamp system

 - Shadow NanoMag

 The Gibson Epiphone EJ 200SCE Guitar is a cherished prize.
 While it may not be “the” Gibson King of the Flat-tops, it’s still an excellent guitar that’ll fool your crowd with the authentic tones of an acoustic.